cdklabs/construct-hub/docs/operator-runbook.md

    with many indexed packages (incorrect or missing `metadata.json`, incorrectly identfied construct framework package, etc...).
 In most cases, re-generating the documentation is sufficient.
-1. The "re-generate documentation" workflow re-runs all indexed packages through the documentation-generation process.
+1. The "re-generate all documentation" workflow re-runs all indexed packages through the documentation-generation process.
 This is useful when a new language is added to ConstructHub, or the rendered documentation has significantly changed, as it will guarantee all packages are on the latest version of it.

 ### Usage